-Dealing with school problems at your Swiss local school
+Dealing with school problems

 Your children had a smooth start in their local school and you are happy with your choice.
 A new school year starts, the teacher changes and suddenly you find yourself in constant arguments with this teacher.
 What to do?